sstumbo-portfolio/portfolio/_pages/resume.md

 - Contributed to, edited, and reviewed training/enablement content for Duo’s Learning Management System (LMS).
 - Planned and deployed Knowledge-Centered Service (KCS) v6 strategies.
 - Interviewed job candidates and scored writing tests in the Customer Success department.
-- In my previous role (June 2016-April 2018), I was a Technical Support Engineer.
+- In my first role at Duo (June 2016-April 2018), I was a Technical Support Engineer.
 I assisted customers with technical troubleshooting via phone, chat, and email, and contributed technical content to the KB.
 The areas of troubleshooting included computer networking, DNS, RADIUS, LDAP, SSO, authentication proxy, Active Directory, and various technical software integrations.